Meatfucker/metatron2/README.md

 Install miniconda if you dont already have it. `https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html`

-Next enter the metatron2 conda env.
+Next enter the base conda env.
 On windows miniconda should make a terminal shortcut for conda, on linux run `conda activate`

-Go to the metatron2 directory and run `conda env create -f .\environment.yml`
+Go to the metatron2 directory and run the following command, altering it to use the environment file for your platform  `conda env create -f .\environment.yml`

 metatron2 is now fully installed.